French Bangs Trend Alert: Try These Looks Now

 To style your bangs, start by putting a light styling cream or mousse on damp hair.
 This helps bring out the waves.
 Use a diffuser on your blow dryer, or let your hair dry on its own.
 Remember to scrunch it a bit to help the waves form.

-For more shape, take small pieces of the bangs and wrap them around a curling iron.
+For more shape, take small pieces of the bangs and wrap them around a curling iron, including the longer pieces for added texture.
 Change directions to make it look more natural.
 If it's humid outside, using a light hairspray can help keep the frizz away and your style in place.

 5. Curly Hair with Playful French Bangs